Ochoco Divide Group Site

 Directions

 From Prineville, Oregon, head east on Highway 26 for approximately 30 miles.
-Ochoco Divide Campground will be on your right, just past Ochoco Divide Sno-Park and just before the summit.
+Ochoco Divide Campground will be on your right, just past Ochoco Divide Sno-Park near the summit.

 Amenities